 Close to 90% of all convicts were below the age of 40, with the majority of them in the 20-24 range.
 Only 6% were female.
 On average there was one soldier for every 6-8 convicts.

 By that time 2200 convicts had passed through the convict settlement.
+81 of them were sentenced to a penal settlement of 14 years and 88 for life, the rest were short-term prisoners with sentences less than 7 tears.
 In all 220 convicts died in the penal settlement (10%), a comparative high number of deaths within the British penal system, especially when taking into account that the majority of prisoners was under the age of 40.